willhowes/CV/README.md

 ## Will Howes

-I am a friendly and hard-working team player with a passion for writing clean and readable code.
-I am currently on a 12-week intensive bootcamp with Makers Academy, making the transformation from an enthusiastic amateur coder to a confident and highly competent software developer.
-I am looking for my first role as a junior developer working in a team equally enthusiastic about coding and with whom I can continue to develop my skills.
+I am a full-stack developer with a passion for writing clean and readable code.
+I am a friendly and hard-working team player looking for my first role as a junior developer.
+Having recently embarked on the 12-week intensive bootcamp with [Makers Academy](https://makers.tech/), I am quickly progressing from an enthusiastic coder who does a bit in his spare time to a confident and highly competent software developer.
+I hope to joing a team that is equally as enthusiastic about coding as me and with whom I can continue to develop my skills.

 ## Skills